HERE’S A BROAD AGE RANGE OF SUGGESTED BOOKS FOR AN AUTHOR SESSION:

 My aim during a History-Mystery reading is to show children that history can be a lot of fun.
 With coded messages, rulers with strange habits and many things including language both written and spoken being different from what they know today, I try and give children a glimpse into the wonder of Indian history.

-The History Mystery books, Akbar and the Tricky Traitor, Ashoka and the Muddled Messages and Raja Raja and the Swapped Sacks use humor and a fictional construct to make history enjoyable for a child as young as eight years.
+The History Mystery books, Akbar and the Tricky Traitor, Ashoka and the Muddled Messages, Razia and the Pesky Presents, Shah Jahan and the Ruby Robber and Raja Raja and the Swapped Sacks use humor and a fictional construct to make history enjoyable for a child as young as eight years.

-I vary the content of each reading to suit the age range and size of the group.
-However, these are some of the things you can expect at a school reading:
+I vary content to suit the age range and size of the group.
+These are some of the things you can expect at a school reading:

 - Introduce children to the concept of eras, CE/BCE and a sense of where the rulers are in place and time.

-- Read a chapter from one of the books.
+- Read a few pages from one of the books.

-- I pick one of the emperors from those I have written about as yet.
+- I pick one of the emperors from those I have written about as a lead book.
 For example, if I picked Ashoka, here are a few things we would talk about: